ProjectTides/tides/README.md

 Include information on how to get support.
 Consider adding:

 - Use [Issues](https://github.com/ProjectTides/Tides/issues) for code-level support
-- Use [Community](https://coloredcow/) for usage, questions, specific cases
+- Join [Project Tides Discord Server](https://discord.gg/6dKGwwU) for more usage, questions, specific cases with the community.
-- Link to other support forums and FAQs
+- Email us at [contact@coloredcow.com] for more support and feedbacks.

-## Thank You! (optional)

-Information on the dependencies used, if desired.

 ## License